joshgerdes/jekyll-uno/_posts/2022-08-23-ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

   teaser: "/uploads/imspayroll_avdpublishedapp.png"

 ---
-[Azure Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/?WT.mc_id=AZ-MVP-5004796 " Azure Virtual Desktop") allows you to access an entire desktop or a published application with shortcuts and an appearance like it was running locally; depending on the requirements; I prefer published applications where possible to keep the user experience on the endpoint device and keep the cost down.
+[Azure Virtual Desktop](https://azure.microsoft.com/en-us/services/virtual-desktop/?WT.mc_id=AZ-MVP-5004796 " Azure Virtual Desktop"){:target="_blank"} allows you to access an entire desktop or a published application with shortcuts and an appearance like it was running locally; depending on the requirements; I prefer published applications where possible to keep the user experience on the endpoint device and keep the cost down.

-One of the applications I published for a customer is [MYOB IMS Payroll](https://www.myob.com/nz/enterprise/ims-payroll " MYOB IMS Payroll ").
+One of the applications I published for a customer is [MYOB IMS Payroll](https://www.myob.com/nz/enterprise/ims-payroll " MYOB IMS Payroll "){:target="_blank"}.

 IMS Payroll worked well as a published application for months until one day; it didn't seem to open for the user, whether as a published application or in the Full Desktop.